 These standard supervisory functions include the Ethernet Module's ability to handle pass-through communication with the CsCAN Nodes attached to the OCS CAN port.
 This feature is known as CsCAN single-point programming.
-For example, referring back to Figure 1.1 (page Figure 1.1- Example of an Ethernet Network) the PC (running Cscape) can use OCS #1's ETN200 Module as a gateway, to easily access all of the CsCAN Nodes on OCS #1's CsCAN network.
+For example, referring back to Figure 1.1 (page 10) the PC (running Cscape) can use OCS #1's ETN200 Module as a gateway, to easily access all of the CsCAN Nodes on OCS #1's CsCAN network.